-At the Mercado, local dealers in Mexican and Latin American art have items for sale.
+At the Mercado, dealers in Mexican and Latin American art have items for sale.
 A portion of the proceeds of the Mercado benefits Friends of Mexican Art and its goals.
 FOMA members and the general public are given the opportunity to learn and appreciate Mexican (and other) art more fully through the tour.
 The Mercado affords everyone the chance to begin or add to a collection of Mexican and/or Latin American art.
 The event allows the public to become more aware of FOMA and its mission, encourages new membership, and promotes friendship and goodwill toward our organization.
 Make the Hacienda Tour and Mercado part of your annual calendar!

-Ticket holders for this special fund-raising event will be invited to experience homes that contain fascinating, even spectacular collections.
-Art - especially Mexican art - dominates, adorning all surfaces in these homes.
+Ticket holders for this special fund-raising event will be invited to experience homes that have historical importance and contain fascinating, eclectic art adorning all available surfaces.
 What pulls these collections together is the homeowners’ love of the art works and their inventiveness in displaying it.
 Come and surround yourself with creativity and discover the fun of collecting.

 At the MERCADO, which will be held at one of the homes, dealers in Mexican art will have items for sale.
 A portion of the proceeds of the Mercado will also benefit Friends of Mexican Art and its goals.

 Here are the homes scheduled for the FOMA 2015 tour: